harisXcyber/instagram-auto-bot/LINKEDIN_POST.md

 This isn't just a bot.
 It's our first step toward **fully autonomous AI agents** for social media.

 We're building intelligent systems that don't just automate — they optimize, learn, and adapt.
-PrecisionBot is the foundation for multi-platform agents, predictive analytics, and autonomous content strategy.
+PrecisionFlow is the foundation for multi-platform agents, predictive analytics, and autonomous content strategy.

 **Why open source?**